sergeycherepanov/homebrew-docker-virtualbox/README.md

 pf 8989 -e docker
 ```
 ## Know issues
-* Cisco Anyconnect VPN brokes the ip filter on the local interface.
+* Cisco Anyconnect VPN brokes ip filter rules on the local interface.
 Need to replace the `pf` with some ip balancer (`traefik` as example).